COLEROBERTS TERMS AND CONDITIONS 2019

 This contract and the enclosed terms of business represent the whole agreement between the parties and can only be varied by written agreement signed by each of us expressly referring to this contract.

 a) All rates and fees are exclusive of VAT, which will be charged at the prevailing rate.
+Unfortunately we no longer accept credit cards.

 b) We reserve the right to review and modify fees periodically as service provision changes.